-What should we learn from the tribe of Asher?Question: "What should we learn from the tribe of Asher?"
+What can we learn from the tribe of Asher?Question: "What can we learn from the tribe of Asher?"

 Answer: Asher is one of Israel’s twelve tribes.
 In the time of Moses, Asher was divided into five clans: the Imnites; the Ishvites; and the Berites; and, through Beriah, the Berite patriarch, two more clans: the Heberites and the Malkielites.
 The first three clans were named after Asher’s sons; the fourth and fifth after Beriah’s sons (Numbers 26:44-45).

 Asher was Jacob’s eighth son.
 His mother was Leah’s maidservant, Zilpah, and he was her second and last child with Jacob.
 When Asher was born, Leah said, “How happy am I!
 The women will call me happy” (Genesis 30:13).
 Asher’s name means “happy.”

 Asher was one of six tribes chosen to stand on Mount Ebal and pronounce curses (Deuteronomy 27:13).
 Through these curses, the people promised God they would refrain from bad behavior.
 For example, one curse says, “Cursed is the man who dishonors his father or his mother” (Deuteronomy 27:16).
 Another states, “Cursed is the man who leads the blind astray on the road” (Deuteronomy 27:18).
 Still another: “Cursed is the man who sleeps with his mother-in-law” (Deuteronomy 27:23).
 In all, Asher delivered twelve admonishments (Deuteronomy 27:15-26).